Infinite Loops: Composing Spatial Soundscapes for Odio

 Experiment with sounds you might initially find “ugly” and see if they have potential, use extended silences, layer unrelated rhythms, or try high-pitched glitches or deep bass rumbles.
 Sometimes, the most unusual combinations make sense when positioned in space.
 Also, using variations of similar sounds can create captivating swarm-like textures.

 And, try to experiment with different ways of isolating sounds.
-Sometimes the background noises of a recording can add to the character, but sometimes they takes up too much energy, something I especially wanted to prevent in this Wabi-Sab.
+Sometimes the background noises of a recording can add to the character, but sometimes they take up too much energy, something I especially wanted to prevent in this Wabi-Sabi album.

 Last but definitely not least, join the freesound.org community so we can explore (the meaning of) sound together.